Prohibition in the United States: Development of the prohibition movement

 In 1881, Kansas became the first state to outlaw alcoholic beverages in its Constitution.
 Arrested over 30 times, and fined and jailed on multiple occasions, prohibition activist Carrie Nation attempted to enforce the state's ban on alcohol consumption.
+In January 1901, after wrecking what was described as the finest saloon in Wichita and serving two weeks in jail, Nation was released after the Kansas Supreme Court granted a writ of habeas corpus; upon her release she vowed to raid other saloons.
 She walked into saloons, scolding customers, and used her hatchet to destroy bottles of liquor.
 Nation recruited ladies into the Carrie Nation Prohibition Group, which she also led.
 While Nation's vigilante techniques were rare, other activists enforced the dry cause by entering saloons, singing, praying, and urging saloonkeepers to stop selling alcohol.
 Other dry states, especially those in the South, enacted prohibition legislation, as did individual counties within a state.

 Court cases also debated the subject of prohibition.
 While some cases ruled in opposition, the general tendency was toward support.
 In Mugler v.
 Kansas (1887), Justice Harlan commented: "We cannot shut out of view the fact, within the knowledge of all, that the public health, the public morals, and the public safety, may be endangered by the general use of intoxicating drinks; nor the fact established by statistics accessible to every one, that the idleness, disorder, pauperism and crime existing in the country, are, in some degree...traceable to this evil."
 In support of prohibition, Crowley v.
 Christensen (1890), remarked: "The statistics of every state show a greater amount of crime and misery attributable to the use of ardent spirits obtained at these retail liquor saloons than to any other source."

 The proliferation of neighborhood saloons in the post-Civil War era became a phenomenon of an increasingly industrialized, urban workforce.
 Workingmen's bars were popular social gathering places from the workplace and home life.
 The brewing industry was actively involved in establishing saloons as a lucrative consumer base in their business chain.
 Saloons were more often than not linked to a specific brewery, where the saloonkeeper's operation was financed by a brewer and contractually obligated to sell the brewer's product to the exclusion of competing brands.

 A saloon's business model often included the offer of a free lunch, where the bill of fare commonly consisted of heavily salted food meant to induce thirst and the purchase of drink.
 During the Progressive Era (1890–1920), hostility toward saloons and their political influence became widespread, with the Anti-Saloon League superseding the Prohibition Party and the Woman's Christian Temperance Union as the most influential advocate of prohibition, after these latter two groups expanded their efforts to support other social reform issues, such as women's suffrage, onto their prohibition platform.